 Woohoo!
 It’s reveal day!
 Another $100 Room Challenge is on the books.
 This month I took on our front porch, which was in desperate need of some TLC.
-We had paint peeling off our front door, we had paint chipping off the Adirondack chairs.
+We had paint peeling off our front door and chipping off the Adirondack chairs.
 It was definitely not a space that felt warm and welcoming.
-Let’s take a look back at where we started:
+Let’s take a look back at where we started…

-Our front door had paint, literally peeling off in sheets, all winter long.
+Our front door had paint peeling off in sheets throughout the winter.
 Because painting in subzero temperatures is strongly discouraged, I waited until it was warmer.
-I had always wanted a blue door, so a blue door I got.
+I had always wanted a blue door, so a blue door is I got.
 You can read all about how this door went from red to blue here.

-I also found a gorgeous wreath, on clearance at Target, that I added to the door.
+I also found a gorgeous wreath (on clearance) at Target, so I added it to the door.

 As I mentioned above, the paint on our Adirondack chairs was chipping off.
-If I recall correctly, they had been spray painted years ago, and I’m pretty sure that was not the best choice.
+If I recall correctly, they had been spray painted years ago, and I’m sure that was not the best choice.
 I went back and forth on what to do: Stain them?
 Paint them?
 In the end, I decided to paint them the same color as the front door.
-If you follow me on Instagram you got a few sneak peeks of this project.

-The front door space was so bland and boring, so I wanted to add a welcome mat.
+The front door space was bland and boring, so I wanted to add a welcome mat.
 My original idea was to make one with a plain mat and spray paint, but I found one at Target (on sale) for less than my DIY version would have cost.
+(Here’s one that’s very similar on Amazon.
+Target doesn’t seem to carry them anymore).
 One reader also threw out the idea of spray painting a design on the cement.
-I thought that idea sounded fun, but knowing me, I’d somehow mess it up, or not like it, and wouldn’t know what to do at that point.
+I thought the idea sounded fun, but knowing me, I’d somehow mess it up, or not like it, and wouldn’t know what to do at that point.

 A simple spray of the porch with our air compressor did wonders.
 And, yes, the Christmas lights were taken down… 18 months later 🙂

-One reader suggested doing a sign of some sort, and I fell in love with her idea.
+One reader suggested doing a sign of some sort, and I fell in love with the idea.
 Last week I shared how I made this welcome sign… for free!

 This was what I was able to accomplish for $100… and 19¢, but…